18593 views

 Pope Gregory XVI founded the Gregorian Etruscan Museum (Museo Gregoriano Etrusco) in 1837.
 One of the first museums dedicated to Etruscan antiques contains the artifacts from excavations carried out during the preceding years in the sites of the most important cities of ancient Etruria.

 The Vatican Apostolic Library (Bibliotheca Apostolica Vaticana) or the Vatican Library (the Vat) is the Holy See library established in 1475.
-It is one of the world’s oldest libraries with one of the most important collections of historical texts.
+It is one of the world’s oldest libraries and has one of the most important collections of historical texts.
 There are 75 thousand codices and 1.1 million printed books.
-Moreover, it is considered a research library for history, law, philosophy, science, and theology.
+Moreover, it is considered a history, law, philosophy, science, and theology research library.

 Photocopies from the library for private study of pages from books published between 1801 and 1990 can be requested in person or by mail in digital version.
 The library contains online manuscripts catalog.

 The Chiaramonti Museum (Museo Chiaramonti) is set among the small Palace of the Belvedere and the Vatican Palaces.
-The museum is called after Pope Pius VII Chiaramonti (1800-1823).
-In 1797, under the terms of the Treaty of Tolentino, Napoleon ordered the Papal States to transfer the major part of the artworks in the Pio Clementino Pio Museum to France.
-The museum contains over one thousand examples of antique sculptures on display and represents one of the most important collections of Roman portrait busts.
+The museum is named after Pope Pius VII Chiaramonti (1800-1823).
+In 1797, under the terms of the Treaty of Tolentino, Napoleon ordered the Papal States to transfer a significant part of the artworks in the Pio Clementino Pio Museum to France.
+The museum contains over one thousand examples of antique sculptures on display.
+It represents one of the most important collections of Roman portrait busts.
 Moreover, there you will find masterpieces of idealistic and funerary sculpture.

-The Vatican Museums encompass some of the most essential and famous arts globally, from Roman and Egyptian antiquities to paintings by Leonardo da Vinci and Michelangelo.
+The Vatican Museums encompass some of the most essential and famous works of art globally, from Roman and Egyptian antiquities to paintings by Leonardo da Vinci and Michelangelo.

 The Stefaneschi Altarpiece is a triptych by the Italian medieval painter Giotto, commissioned by Cardinal Giacomo Gaetani Stefaneschi to present as an altarpiece for one of the altars of St. Peter’s Basilica.
 Nowadays, the triptych is at the Pinacoteca Vaticana.